fatdonoct/analogue-electronics/README.md

 # analogue electronics lecture materials
-This is a repository for the undergraduate course analogue electronics.
+Analogue electronics is one of the most important module for undergraduate EE student.
-We lanch the lecture materials including lecture notes and course works in this repository.
+Here we lanch the lecture materials including lecture notes and course works.
 And students are allowed to ask questions in this repositroy.